khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens-in-code.md

 - ❌ `@apply gl-bg-subtle dark:gl-bg-gray-100`
 - ❌ `@apply gl-bg-subtle dark:gl-bg-section`

-Whilst this is the preferred method, it still comes with side-effects and should only be used when nessacary.
+Whilst this is the preferred method, it still comes with side-effects and should only be used when necessary.

 ### Using `.gl-dark`